arthurvguide/cheltenham-organics/README.md

 - As a user, I can click the product in the products list so that I can view the further details of the product.

+Disclaimer: Completing the product user stories present here, would make the admin's primary goals being achieved as well.

 ### EPIC - THE CART

 ####  USER STORY: Viewing the cart contents